edenb-dev/Ez-Timers/README.md

 * Heart Beat - Check if a server connection is still live every x seconds.
 * Updating Data - making a "real-live" connection to a DB.

-*Any thing you need to execute every x times*
+*Any thing you need to execute every x seconds.*

 ## How to use